-If you haven’t tried cuttlefish, this is the perfect recipe to start with.
+If you haven’t tried cuttlefish stew before, this is the perfect recipe to start with.
 Very easy and simple, yet really delicious!

 During the past years, when my grandma was still young and my mom just a little girl, people in Crete didn’t have a lot of amenities.
 Life was pretty rough.
 Women had to walk to the nearest stream to wash their family’s clothes and had to start a fire in order to cook everyday meals (makes you love your kitchen stove a little more, right?).I’m not even going to mention the lack of fridges and other modern appliances.
 In addition, access to a lot of goods such as exotic spices, herbs, certain seeds and cereals was somewhat limited.
 They settled with what they had.
 So, inevitably, they learned to use all of the available local products to their maximum.
 They’d use herbs harvested from the nearby mountains, local fruits, fresh meat/seafood and wild greens.